Need a break from all the drama in the world? Netflix is currently streaming plenty of reality shows that will make you feel warm and fuzzy inside.

-Sometimes you just need to step away from crime, thrillers and romance and focus on something a little less stressful.
+Sometimes you just need to step away from crime, thrillers, romance and even your real life, and focus on something a little less stressful.
 And sometimes you really want to see a reality show, with real people doing real-world things.
 But when so many reality shows are full of drama, they often just make you feel worse.

 Thankfully, Netflix has plenty of shows that are both real and non-stressful, which are perfect for watching at the start of the day, right before bed, or during a relaxing break.

 Grand Designs stands out in its genre because it’s probably the most ambitious home construction show of all time.
 It’s the perfect combination of construction and design, good-humored family drama, and vicarious enjoyment of others’ homes.